-School reviews are an important part in each school’s planning and improvement cycle.
-Along with other processes, they help inform and complement the work of the school in leading continuous improvement and ensuring quality learning outcomes for children and young people in Queensland.
+School reviews are an important part of each school’s planning and improvement cycle.
+Along with other processes, they help inform and complement the work of the school in leading continuous improvement and ensuring quality learning outcomes for children and young people in Queensland, and a progressive, high performing education system that realises the potential of every student.

 Reviews are connected to each school’s 4 yearly planning cycle.
 Reviews are generally undertaken in the final year of the cycle to inform the next strategic plan.
 In collaboration with staff and the school community, principals use the findings from the reviews to inform plans for the next stage of the school’s improvement journey.